All 6 sample page(s) are viewable on-line.

 Using a C Blues progressions learn C7, F7 and G7 chord forms.

-Related Lessons for Basic Blues Progressions in C Major at this time.
+Related Lessons for Basic Blues Progressions in C Major.

 These ARE the four F7 chord voicings that are used for deriving other chords.
 If all else fails when trying to remember a particular chord you can go back to your base seventh chords and go through the chord formula for deriving the chord you need.